AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

  ![My Local Image](./Pictures/26.png)

 -> Today's world is about collaboration, working with people inside and outside of your organization.
 Sometimes, you'll need to provide access to your organization's ressources to external users/guests.
+* Collaborate with business guests
+* Secure apps for consumers and business customers (more on this here: https://learn.microsoft.com/en-us/training/modules/explore-basic-services-identity-types/5-describe-external-identities)

+# III/ Describe Microsoft Security copilot

+## A/ terminology

+* Session
+   * A particular conversation with copilot
+* Prompt
+   * A specific question with a session
+* Capability
+   * A function Copilot may use to solve a problem
+* Plugin
+   * A collection of capabilities from one source
+* Orchestrator
+   * Copilot's system that combines capabilities to answer the user's demand.

+## B/ Elements of an effective prompt (user request)
+-> A good prompt often results in an adequate response/solution.
+* A goal
+* A context
+* Expectations
+* A source
+#### Tips

+* Address to it as "you"
+* Give positive instructions instead of "you should not..."

+## C/ How to enable Microsoft's Security Copilot

+#### Provision capacity
+MSC is a comercial solution that needs to be paid for. the capacity thta can be provisioned is a sort of metric thta represents the amount of computing power that you dispose of to run your prompts and find solutions.

+#### Setup default environnement
+#### Assign role permissions